Medically Reviewed by Dr. George Touliatos

-One of the main benefits of dorsogluteal injection site is that it is very easy to locate.
+Easy to locate: One of the main benefits of dorsogluteal injection site is that it is very easy to locate.
 This means that even for a beginner to TRT and injections, it will be easy to find the location where you are supposed to put the injection.
-The location is easy to find, but it turns out that it’s not all that convenient to reach for those who are going to be performing the injection themselves.

 Overall, the dorsogluteal site for injections should work fine for anyone who is able to use the injection site correctly.
 If you think that you will have trouble using the injection site as directed by our doctors, then we would advise you to inject into the ventrogluteal site.